 Stockholders are given the opportunity to raise questions regarding the operations and report of the Corporation as well as other concerns, by emailing corporatesecretary@pacificonline.com.ph (Subject: Questions for ASM 2024) on or before 9:00 am on 28 June 2024.
 Questions will be responded to during the question and answer portion of the annual stockholders' meeting before the end of the proceedings.
-Due to the limited time, however, not all questions may be responded to during the livestream of the annual stockholders' meeting.
-Questions not addressed at the meeting proper, including those that may be received after the livestream, will be responded to via email by the corporate officers concerned.
+Due to the limited time, however, not all questions may be responded to during the livestream of the annual stockholders' meeting proper, including those that may be received after the livestream, will be responded to via email by the corporate officers concerned.